dustinpfister/blog_posts/_posts/js-onchange.md

 So then in this post I will be going over some quick examples of the onchange event in client side javaScript, and I will also be touching base on a whole bunch of related topics.
 This post will start out with a [real basic onchnage event example for beginners](https://stackoverflow.com/questions/5024056/how-to-pass-parameters-on-onchange-of-html-select), but then progress into some more interesting examples at the bottom of this post.

 <!-- more -->

+## 1 - Basics of the js on change event

+In this section I will be quickly going over just a few basic getting started type examples of the on change event in client side javaScript.

 ### 1.1 - js onchange event basic example